nathsou/CocoVM/README.md

 to access the nth byte in RAM

-Syntax:

 ```asm
 MOV %0, #n
 ```

 ###immediate (#)

-to manipulate just a numerical value
+to use a numerical directly

-Syntax:

 ```asm
 MOV %0, #1789